svntythsnd/heartrobber/README.md

-### This is the main version mixed with the Enhanced Pots extension
+### This is the main version mixed without the Enhanced Pots extension